 Most of the reason the film works better than the pack of romantic comedies is Ms. Heigl.
-She is a return to old Hollywood in ever possible sense.
+She is a return to old Hollywood in every possible sense.
 She is what a star of this type of film should be.
 Heigl is glamorous on the red carpet, free of arrests and DUI convictions and has both a hit TV series and growing list of films of this sort.
 Heigl is fun to watch with her natural sense of comedy.
 She gets some great little one liner jokes to deliver and does it in such a way that you will laugh.
 She is the star but allows her cast mates time of their own in the spotlight.
 James Marsden is overall flat in his role as Kevin.
-The character had an interesting enough back story but Marsden is better suited for super hero roles that comedy.
-Malin Akerman is jut over the top enough to bolster the performance of Heigl.
+The character had an interesting enough back story, but Marsden is better suited for super hero roles that comedy.
+Malin Akerman is jutted over the top enough to bolster the performance of Heigl.
 They are excellent together as completely different sisters.

-The DVD comes from 20th Century Fox and they know how to technically master a disc.
+The DVD comes from 20th Century Fox, and they know how to master a disc technically.
 The anamorphic 2.35:1 video is excellent with a perfect color balance.
 The audio is in Dolby 5.1 using a nicely robust sound field.
 There are some extras provided mostly promoting other new DVDs.
 The one that matters most for the ladies will be the look at the design of the infamous 27 dresses.
 Making so many horrible dresses for a woman who looks great in a sweatshirt and old jeans had to be a real chore.
 This is not the best film around.
 It is not even the best example of Heigl’s talent but is a fun date flick.
 Just make sure you see it with a woman you are already engaged or married to unless you plan to pop the question after seeing it.